-6 things you need to know about bridging and development financeNovember 5, 2015
+6 things you need to know about Bridging and Development Finance

 Yesterday Rangewell attended the 2015 Finance Professional Show.
-In between catching up with many of the lenders on our platform, we caught the panel on bridging and development finance (a topic we’ve touched on here before) where four bridging and development finance professionals told us what the market’s like now, and what to expect in the future.
+In between catching up with many of the lenders on our platform, we caught the panel on Bridging and Development Finance (a topic we’ve touched on here before) where four Bridging and Development Finance professionals told us what the market is like now, and what to expect in the future.
 Keep reading for an insider’s perspective on this swiftly-evolving sector.

 1. Development lenders have special skills

 Bridging finance providers have a broader knowledge of the entire market, but if you need specialist knowledge and experience, get a development loan.
-Regular bridging finance can be suitable for simple refurbishment projects, but new builds and more complicated scenarios call for specialised development funders.
+Regular business Bridging Loans can be suitable for simple refurbishment projects, but new builds and more complicated scenarios call for Property Development Loans from specialised development funders.
 It’s also important to note that often what appears to be a simple refurbishment can quickly turn into something more complicated and time-consuming – and you might find you’ll suddenly need the knowledge a development funder could provide.

 2. Nobody really knows how much the market is worth